chromeos/chromeos.dev/pages/en/linux/linux-on-chromeos-faq.md

 ## How can I backup a VM?

-If you want to back up an individual container, you can use the standard [LXC](https://linuxcontainers.org/lxc/introduction/) commands.

 The simplest approach is to use the new backup functionality built into Chrome OS itself.
 To do so go to Settings and select “Linux (Beta)" from the left-side nav.
 Then navigate into “Linux”.
 You’ll find “Backup & restore”.
 If you navigate into this menu, you’ll find a “Backup” button that saves a `.tini` file for you.
 If you want to back up an individual container, another approach is to use the standard [LXC](https://linuxcontainers.org/lxc/introduction/) commands.